 Several years later, we came upon an interesting sculpture at the booth of a Phoenix art dealer at the 2004 USArtists Fine Art Show in Philadelphia.
 Made of a bronze-patinated plaster, it appeared to depict either a lovers’ embrace or (more in tune with our Thirties sensibilities) a marathon dance couple.
 Either way, the decidedly modernist work appealed to us both, despite its lack of signature or attribution.
 The price reflected this uncertainty, and although we rarely consider artworks of unknown origin, we were sufficiently drawn to this piece to justify an exception.

 Fast forward three-and-a-half years.
 Browsing through an online catalogue for an upcoming auction at Trinity International Auctions in Avon, Connecticut, I was astonished to discover an unmistakably familiar form: that of two lovers in embrace (or, if you prefer, marathon dancers).
 It was identical to (and precisely twice the dimensions of) our plaster sculpture, but hewn from mahogany.
 The sculptor?
 Albert Wein!
 This meant, of course, that our smaller work was almost certainly his maquette, or study, for the full-sized carving.
 The coincidences were eerily disarming.

-Of course, we had to place on bid on the larger Wein, catalogued by the auction house as Embracing Couple.
+Of course, we had to place on bid on the larger Wein, catalogued by the auction house as Embracing Couple (but now identified as Lovers).
 We were fortunate enough to prevail.
 Suddenly, we’d become a three-Wein household.

 We’ve enjoyed our stewardship of all three sculptures.
 We were particularly gratified to be able to lend Fastball to the Albert Wein retrospective exhibition at The Boston Atheneum in fall of 2008.